dreamento/dreamento/README.md

  we plan to add other classifiers such that the user can make a consensus of different scoring algorithms.
 So, stay tuned for the upcoming updates!

 With DreamentoScorer, you can export not only the sleep stage predictions, but also the sleep metrics such as sleep efficiency, sleep onset latency, etc as a txt file.

+*N.B: To have a reliable autoscoring with the current algorithm, the quality of both EEG channels should be satisfying.*

 ## Demo:
 ### The real-time Dreamento GUI